-Duke BME students learn the classical engineering disciplines, as well as mathematics, physics, chemistry, and biology.
-They also gain broad exposure to Duke University's excellent offerings in social sciences and humanities.
+Duke Biomedical Engineering (BME) students learn the classical engineering disciplines, as well as mathematics, physics, chemistry, and biology.
+They also gain broad exposure to Duke's excellent offerings in the social sciences and humanities.

 In addition to engineering courses, our curriculum includes:

 - Two introductory courses each in physics and chemistry